This content is being reviewed in light of recent changes to federal guidance.

 Building AI policies into your syllabus

 This is advice that Katie Conrad, professor of English, provided to colleagues in her department.
-It includes a syllabus statement for an honors class she is teaching.
+It includes a syllabus statement for an honors class she has taught.

 No matter your position on the use of so-called AI in the classroom, I recommend that you consider first your course goals and whether and how any given technology might undermine or support your students in the process of meeting those goals.
 In full disclosure, I take a “critical AI literacy” (Bali 2023) approach to the media-generative tools now commonly called “generative AI”: that is, we need to understand these tools in order to know when and when not to use them, and we need to consider them in the larger context out of which they emerge, including the harms associated with them.
 My approach below is informed by my “Blueprint for an AI Bill of Rights for Education”.
 Just as a reminder, Sean Kamperman and I put together some curated resources on the topic of critical AI literacy for our AI & Digital Literacy Summit in June, including a number of tools (NB: assume no particular judgment on our part on the inclusion or exclusion of any given tool).